dfandrich/testclutch/metadata.md

 When the test run was requested to start running (in seconds since 1970).
 If this is not available, then runstarttime can be supplied instead.
 If this is not available, then runfinishtime can be supplied instead.
-One of those three is mandatory.
+One of those three is mandatory and is used as a broad selector for test runs (e.g. "all runs in the last 7 days").

 ## Recommended